 It was a lovely home, and suited their taste and needs to a tee.
 It was almost as if the home was tailor-made for them.
 They made an offer on the home, and it was accepted.

-The home inspection did not turn up any major issues, and the sellers were very accommodating to making some requested repairs.
+The home inspection did not turn up any major issues, and the sellers were very accommodating in making some requested repairs.

-Everything seemed to be well, and then the unexpected – the husband was being relocated in his job to another part of town.
+Everything seemed to be well, and then the unexpected – the husband was being relocated from his job to another part of town.
 They could no longer justify buying the home, but they were legally committed to it.
 Their only option was to lose their earnest money and walk away from it.
-It was tragic to watch it happen, because they truly loved this home.
+It was tragic to watch it happen because they truly loved this home.

 But as tragic as it was to witness, the bright side to the story was that the buyers were prepared to shift their focus and move on to find another home.
-The loss of their earnest money was unfortunate, but did not create a financial hardship for them.
+The loss of their earnest money was unfortunate but did not create financial hardship for them.

-They were able to find another home that was ideal for their needs, a better overall value, and in close range to the husband’s place of business.
+They were able to find another home that was ideal for their needs, had a better overall value and was in close range to the husband’s place of business.
 The short-term stumble did not stop them from accomplishing their ultimate goal.